Sachin2903/Java_DSA/javaPart1.md

    }
 ```

-> work case occurs  when pivot is always the smallest or the largest element. (means already sorted in increasing , decreasing)
+> worst case occurs  when pivot is always the smallest or the largest element. (means already sorted in increasing , decreasing)

 on each level the traverse goes n ->n n-1 n-2 ...n-(n-1) --> n(n+1)/2 ->O(n2)